lguardado/movies-app/README.md

 notes:
-    Tests not added just for the sake of time. (time limit was 2 hours) Styling is basic as well
+    Tests not added just for the sake of time. (time limit was 2 hours) Styling is basic as well as lack of a clear button for the search for instance